therealcyber71/pysherlock/README.md

 # pysherlock

-pysherlock is a Python library for dealing with web scraping using images, it's a Python application of the rendertron headless browser API originally written in JavaScript
+pysherlock is a Python library for dealing with web scraping using images, it's a Python application of the rendertron headless browser API originally written in JavaScript, it also has a lot of other features.

 [GitHub repo link to RenderTron](https://github.com/GoogleChrome/rendertron)
 ## Installation